vesy53/SoftUni/Technologies Fundamentals/12.ArraysExercises/README.md

 a n n i e |an
 a n	  |annie
 ----------|------
-a b       |
+a b       |ab
-a b	  |
+a b	  |ab

-###Hints
+### Hints

       • Compare the first letter of arr1[] and arr2[], if equal, compare the next letter, etc.
       • If all letters are equal, the smaller array is the shorter.
       • If all letters are equal and the array lengths are the same, the arrays are equal.

 # 06. Max Sequence of Equal Elements